Image of Buffalo waterfront

 Western New York’s strategic location on the Great Lakes has made it both a terminus and a gateway of migration.
-It was first settled by New Englanders following the Revolutionary War.
-The opening of the Erie Canal provided an easy route west, attracting the first of many waves of immigrants from all over Europe.
-Many remained in the area and have been followed in recent years by immigrants from all over the world.
+First home to Native American communities, the region was later settled primarily by New Englanders following the Revolutionary War.
+The opening of the Erie Canal provided an easy route west, attracting the first of many waves of immigrants from Europe.
+Many people remained in the area and have been followed by others from around the world.

 Collection Assistance Days

 Each month, WNYGS volunteers are on-site at the Central Library to assist researchers with the society's library collection and answer general research questions.
 Join us on the upcoming dates: